code-423n4/2021-08-notional/README.md

 - [ ] Delete this checklist.

 ## ⭐️ Sponsor: Contest prep
+- [ ] Make sure your code is thoroughly commented using the [NatSpec format](https://docs.soliditylang.org/en/v0.5.10/natspec-format.html#natspec-format).
 - [ ] Modify the bottom of this `README.md` file to describe how your code is supposed to work with links to any relevent documentation and any other criteria/details that the C4 Wardens should keep in mind when reviewing
 - [ ] Please have final versions of contracts and documentation added/updated in this repo **no less than 8 hours prior to contest start time.**
 - [ ] Ensure that you have access to the _findings_ repo where issues will be submitted.